 Health and Safety policies

-The Derby and Sandiacre Canal Trust (the Trust) and Society is run totally by volunteers and it is the Trust’s aim to ensure that all activities carried out by the volunteers is carried out in a safe and enjoyable manner.
-This extends for the meeting of the various committees and society meetings, show events and working on site.
+The Derby and Sandiacre Canal Trust (the Trust) is run totally by volunteers and it is the Trust’s aim to ensure that all activities carried out by the volunteers is carried out in a safe and enjoyable manner.
+This extends for the meeting of the various committees and Trust social meetings, show events and working on site.